theheking/intro-to-python/practical_overview/1_Python_The_Basics_Filled.md

 ## Tuples

 A tuple is similar to a list in that it's an ordered sequence of elements.
 However, tuples can not be changed once created (they are "immutable").
-Tuples are created by placing comma-separated values inside parentheses ().
+Tuples are made by placing comma-separated values inside parentheses ().